 Many circumstances could have led to his disappearance, and this podcast attempts to investigate every last one.

 As each episode moves further and further through the story, it becomes clearer that Des did not simply find himself lost in the outback.

 But the final pervading question is why he would head out there in the first place.

-This is a highly engaging podcast that will keep you listening throughout and will undoubtedly send chills throughout your body.
+This highly engaging podcast will keep you listening and will undoubtedly send chills throughout your body.

-The way the show analyzes every case clue helps you feel as though you are involved in the investigation.
+The way the show analyzes every case clue helps you feel like you are involved in the investigation.

-This further makes it very easy to binge through in a matter of days!
+This further makes it easy to binge through in a matter of days!

 Why can’t I listen to The Teacher’s Pet?

 In 2019 The Teacher’s Pet posted an update episode that preparation for the trial was taking place.
 Due to the trial the podcast is unavailable to listen to in Australia for fear of prejudicing the jury.
 But if you are outside of Australia, you should be able to listen to The Teacher’s Trial, where you find your podcast.

 Hedley Thomas, journalist, hosts the show.
 Slade Gibson produces the podcast, and it is all published by the Australian Newspaper.